DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 In 1883 a Dutch professor of linguistics wrote
 [two articles on cryptography][kerckhoff] that would revolutionize the field.
-In them he outline 6 design principles for military ciphers.
+He outlined 6 design principles for military ciphers.
 And while the second one was promoted (and justifiedly so) to be known as THE [Kerckhoffs's principle][wikipedia] the sixth is probably as important.

 According to _Kerckhoff's sixth principle_ "it is necessary, given the